hyosung11/Launch-School/Courses/journal.md

 07:05 I finished study session with Alex and I was mostly able to code a solution to a problem that I hadn't done before.
 That's progress.

 08:25 Practice practice practice and time to go to school with the kids.

+10:22 Shifting to standing work station to get ready for study session at 10:30.